a4acg/a4acg/README.md

 ✅ An Android rom Developer

-✅ Like system bottom layer and hardware
+✅ Passionate about Android kernel and recovery
 ### Work on
 🟢 Third-party Android kernel

-🟢 Third-Party rec
+🟢 Third-Party recovery
 ### Language

 💠C/C++